 Only members of this nested community's parent community can join/view the community.

 Community permissions hierarchy

-In a Higher Logic community site, Admin users can set a variety of permissions at different levels in order to truly customize what is accessible and visible to the public, authenticated users, community members, and invited users.
+In a Higher Logic site, Admin users can set a variety of permissions at different levels for each community in order to truly customize what is accessible and visible to the public, authenticated users, community members, and invited users.